shuailab/personal/students.md

 	* Qualify Exam passed in 02/2021
 - Ameer Hamza Shakur
 	* General Exam passed in 04/2021
-	* Expect to graduate in summer of 2022
 	* Dissertation topic: "Learning Rule-based AI Models for Interpretable and Transparent Decision Makings"

 **PhD students (graduated)**